ch-allen-ge/alexaCodingQuiz/README.md

 # alexaCodingQuiz

-This is an AWS Lambda function that works with Alexa to start a simple quiz app
+This is an AWS Lambda function that works with Alexa and DynamoDB to start a simple quiz app